Blueprint

 Routers & Routes

-We have implemented a controller with a single action that returns a list of rentals.
+We have with a single action that returns a list of rentals.
 The controller and its actions by itself cannot handle requests.
 It is not until we bind a controller's action with a route are we able to handle requests from client.

 The route serves as the public facing access point to the Blueprint application.
 The route is consists of an HTTP verb (e.g., GET, DELETE, POST, and PUT) and a path (e.g., /a/b/c).
 In the super-rentals example, there is the single route GET /api/rentals.
 Because we want our Blueprint application to serve as the API service for the super-rentals example, we need our application to define the same route as expect by the EmberJS application.